 CAISO Energy Definition Examples

 FACT PATTERN.
-Seller sells 100 MW to Buyer @ $50 MW.
+Seller sells 100 MW to Buyer @ $50/MW.
 ISO arbitrarily adjusts Seller's preschedule and claims that Buyer is short 10 MW and Seller is long 10 MW.
-ISO will buy at the Inc Price and charge Buyer for being "short".
+ISO will buy at the Inc Price and charge Buyer for being "short."
 Accordingly, Buyer will be required to pay ISO the Inc Price for the 10 MW.
-Seller will receive the Dec Price for its "extra" 10 MW.
+Seller will receive the Dec Price from the ISO for its "extra" 10 MW of uninstructed energy.

 INC/DEC PRICES ARE EQUAL.

-Assume Inc/Dec Price is $75.
+Assume Inc/Dec Price is $75/MW.

-Then, under (1), since Inc/Dec Price is $75 (greater than $50 Contract Price), Seller must pay Buyer $25 times 10 MW.
+Then, under (1), since Inc/Dec Price is $75/MW ($25/MW greater than $50/MW Contract Price), Seller must pay Buyer $250 ($25 times 10 MW).
 This restores parties to their original position.
-Seller benefits by receiving an "extra" payment from ISO of $25 times 10 MW and Buyer was "penalized" by having to pay the ISO of $25 times 10 MW.
+Before making the Adjustment Payment, Seller “benefited” by receiving apayment from ISO that was $250 higher than the contract amount , and Buyer was "penalized" by having to pay the ISO $250 more than the contract price for the 10 MW.
 The adjustment payment by Seller restores the benefit of the original bargain.

-Assume Inc/Dec Price is $25.
+Assume Inc/Dec Price is $25/MW.

-Then, under (1), since Inc/Dec Price is $25 (less than $50 Contract Price), Buyer must pay Seller $25 times 10 MW.
+Then, under (1), since Inc/Dec Price is $25/MW ($25/MW less than $50/MW Contract Price), Buyer must pay Seller $250 ($25 times 10 MW).
 This restores parties to their original position.
-Buyer "benefits" by being only required to pay ISO $25 for the 10 MW (as opposed to the Contract Price of $50).
-Seller was "penalized" by only receiving the Dec Price of $25 (as opposed to the Contract Price of $50).
+Before making the Adjustment Payment, Buyer "benefited" by being required to pay the ISO only $250 for the 10 MW (as opposed to the Contract Price of $500), and Seller was "penalized" by only receiving $250 from the ISO for the 10 MW(as opposed to the Contract Price of $500).
 The adjustment payment by Buyer restores the benefit of the original bargain.

 INC/DEC PRICES ARE UNEQUAL.